Johan and Peewit

-Johan and Peewit (Johan et Pirlouit, [ʒoan e piʁlwi]) is a Belgian comics series created by Peyo.
-Since its initial appearance in 1947 it has been published in 13 albums that appeared before the death of Peyo in 1992.
+Johan and Peewit (Johan et Pirlouit, [ʒoan e piʁlwi]) is a Belgian comics series created by Peyo and named after the two main characters.
+Since its initial appearance in 1947, it has been published in 13 albums that appeared before the death of Peyo in 1992.
 Thereafter, a team of comic book creators from Studio Peyo continued to publish the stories.

-The series is set in Medieval Europe and includes elements of sword-and-sorcery.
-Johan et Pirlouit provided the framework for the first appearances of The Smurfs.
+The series is set in Medieval Europe, and mainly concerns the adventures of Johan, a young squire and his jester sidekick Peewit, and includes elements of sword-and-sorcery.
+It is also notable for branching out into The Smurfs franchise, following their first introduction in the 1958 story The Smurfs and the Magic Flute.

 Publication history

 Initially titled simply Johan, the series first appeared in the newspaper La Dernière Heure in 1947 and then in Le Soir from 1950 until 1952.
 It began publication in the Franco-Belgian comics magazine Spirou on 11 September 1952 and the initially blond-haired hero became dark-haired.

 In 1954, Johan was joined by Pirlouit, and the series took its final name.
 It was in Johan et Pirlouit, on 23 October 1958, that the first smurf appeared.

 Peyo stated that Pirlouit was his favourite character, and Johan et Pirlouit was the only series on which he always did the drawings without the aid of the studio.
 Their adventures appeared regularly in Spirou in the 1950s and early 1960s, but the success of the Smurfs meant that they were much neglected afterwards, aside from a very short one-off adventure in 1977.
 However, following Peyo's death, other artists and writers have revived the series with 4 more albums between 1994 and 2001.